-Stunning waterfalls, ancient ruins, and tasty foods are just a few reasons to visit Chachapoyas and its surrounding areas.
+Stunning landscape, ancient ruins, and tasty foods are just a few reasons to visit Chachapoyas and its surrounding areas.
 The mid-sized city is located in the Amazonas region of Peru and is becoming increasingly popular for the one-of-a-kind attractions that lie there.
 Our only regret when visiting Chachapoyas is not having more time to see everything there is to see.
 Here are some general recommendations and a simple guide for your time here.

 Getting To and Away from Chachapoyas

 Getting away to your next destination is pretty much the same: by bus.
 There are many bus stations around the city where you can ask for routes and prices and book tickets.
-You can also do it online beforehand with many companies.
+You can also do it online beforehand with various companies.

 When to Go